ben-sembira-1/parallelism-exercise/README.md

 # parallelism-exercise
-An excersize for learning the concepts of parallelism, including threads and event-loops
+An exercise for learning the concepts of parallelism, including threads and event-loops

 ## Instructions

 1. Activate the venv (https://docs.python.org/3/library/venv.html for help)
 2. Install the utils package:
 ```bash
 pip install ./parallelism_exercise_utils
 ```